 The Great Sunflower Project — for monitoring pollinators

-Zooniverse — a clearinghouse of many different citizen science projects
+Zooniverse — a clearinghouse of many different citizen science projects, especially wildlife and history

 Did You Feel It? — where earthquakes are felt around the world

 Report Unusual Wildlife Sightings — of mammals in Illinois

 This list is not exhaustive.
 Many conservation areas and organizations run place-based monitoring programs with volunteers.
 Check with local groups to find more opportunities.

 last updated January 2019